rl1987/trickster.dev/tricksterblog/content/post/prompting-the-llm-is-no-substitute-for-knowledge-work.md

 due to considerations I have discussed.
 These systems are merely tools subservient to a human will and there will be a need for people working with them.
-Perhaps the daily reality of many occupations will change, perhaps some people will need to learn how to do something else, but I don't except the fully AI-driven world to happen anytime soon.
+Perhaps the daily reality of many occupations will change, perhaps some people will need to learn how to do something else, but I don't expect the fully AI-driven world to happen anytime soon.

 We cannot know what the future will be like.
 In a sense, we don't even have a